Kerning

 The technique of adjusting spacing between adjacent characters to achieve visually even spacing based on character combinations.

 Kerning is a typographic technique that adjusts the spacing between specific pairs of adjacent characters.
-For example, pairs like "AV" and "To" appear visually too far apart at default spacing, so kerning tightens the gap.
+Each character has a unique shape, and placing them at mechanically equal intervals can create visually uneven spacing for certain combinations.
+Pairs like "AV," "To," and "WA" appear too far apart at default spacing, so kerning tightens the gap to achieve visual balance.